turbofandude/VocalDispatchAPIExample/README.md

 To get started on a project that uses the VocalDispatch API, you'll need to setup an LSPDFR plugin project.
 For more information on this, see [this forum topic](http://www.lcpdfr.com/forums/topic/52906-api-quick-start-guide-example-project/).

 ###Setting Up
-These instructions assume you're using Visual Studio 2015 (the specific version does not matter).
+These instructions assume you have the references/dependencies required for an LSPDFR plugin setup properly already.
-  1. Copy [VocalDispatch.dll](https://github.com/turbofandude/VocalDispatchAPIExample/blob/master/VocalDispatchAPIExample/Dependencies/VocalDispatch.dll) and [VocalDispatch.xml](https://github.com/turbofandude/VocalDispatchAPIExample/blob/master/VocalDispatchAPIExample/Dependencies/VocalDispatch.XML) into the folder you want to store dependencies in.
+  1. Copy VocalDispatch.dll (from {Grand Theft Auto V}\plugins\lspdfr) and [VocalDispatch.xml](https://github.com/turbofandude/VocalDispatchAPIExample/blob/master/VocalDispatchAPIExample/Dependencies/VocalDispatch.XML) into the folder you want to store dependencies in.
   2. Add VocalDispatch.dll as a reference to your project.
   3. Add [Utilities.cs](https://github.com/turbofandude/VocalDispatchAPIExample/blob/master/VocalDispatchAPIExample/Utilities.cs) and [VocalDispatchHelper.cs](https://github.com/turbofandude/VocalDispatchAPIExample/blob/master/VocalDispatchAPIExample/VocalDispatchHelper.cs) to your project.